Richard James Wilkinson: Officer Administrating the S.S. Government

-He was appointed the Officer Administering the Government, and Vice Admiral, in June 1914 upon the departure of Governor Sir Arthur Young on leave, and served in those roles until the Governor's return later that year.
+Wilkinson was appointed the Officer Administering the Government, and Vice Admiral, in June 1914 upon the departure of Governor Sir Arthur Young on leave, and served in those roles until the Governor's return later that year.
 One of his first acts was to issue, in August, a proclamation informing the citizens of the Straits Settlements that war had "broken out between His Majesty King George V and The Emperor of Austria-Hungary and between their respective subjects."

 Wilkinson's short term as head of the Straits Government was not an easy one, and one of the biggest challenges he had to face was the difficult state of the finances of the Federated Malay States.

 There was a cash deficit of $30,000,000, although its assets exceeded its liabilities.
 The bulk of the assets were in the form of securities purchased that could not readily be disposed of.
 In short, the Federation faced a liquidity or cashflow problem.
-Projects that had been heavily spent on included the railway line running through the Peninsula to Siam [present-day Thailand], and the construction of the battleship, HMS Malaya.
+Projects that had been heavily spent on included the railway line running through the Peninsula to Siam (present-day Thailand) and the construction of the battleship HMS Malaya.
 The application by the High Commissioner to the Secretary of State for the Colonies had not yielded any immediate results: the Secretary of State had advised deferring the loan to 1915 owing to the state of the money market in Europe at that time.
 And with war having broken out, it was not likely for the Federation to be able to secure a loan in 1915 either.